Spratly Islands: Wildlife

 A total of 2,927 marine species have been recorded in the Spratly Sea, including 776 benthic species, 382 species of hard coral, 524 species of marine fish, 262 species of algae and sea grass, 35 species of seabirds, and 20 species of marine mammals and sea turtles.
 Terrestrial vegetation in the islands includes 103 species of vascular plants of magnolia branches (Magnoliophyta) of 39 families and 79 genera.
 The islands that do have vegetation provide important habitats for many seabirds and sea turtles.
 Both the green turtle (Chelonia mydas, endangered) and the hawksbill turtle (Eretmochelys imbricata, critically endangered) formerly occurred in numbers sufficient to support commercial exploitation.
-These species reportedly continue to nest even on islands inhabited by military personnel (such as Pratas) to some extent, though it is believed that their numbers have declined.
+These species reportedly continue to nest even on islands inhabited by military personnel (such as Pratas Island) to some extent, though it is believed that their numbers have declined.

 Seabirds use the islands as resting, breeding, and wintering sites.
 Species found here include streaked shearwater (Calonectris leucomelas), brown booby (Sula leucogaster), red-footed booby (S. sula), great crested tern (Sterna bergii), and white tern (Gygis alba).
 Little information is available regarding the current status of the islands' seabird populations, though it is likely that birds may divert nesting sites to smaller, less disturbed islands.
 Bird eggs cover the majority of Southwest Cay, a small island in the eastern Danger Zone.
 A variety of cetaceans such as dolphins, orcas, pilot whales, and sperm whales are also present around the islands.

 This ecoregion is still largely a mystery.
 Scientists have focused their research on the marine environment, while the ecology of the terrestrial environment remains relatively unknown.